laminba2003/blog/content/post/groovify-your-servlets-part-2.md

 ---
 title: "Groovify Your Java Servlets (Part 2): Scripting the JVM"
 date: 2019-11-25T17:49:37+01:00
-description : "The purpose of this article is to show you how you can embed the Groovy Script Engine in a generic way whether you are building a Java console or web application"
+description : "The purpose of this blog post is to show you how you can embed the Groovy Script Engine in a generic way whether you are building a Java console or web application"
 draft: false
 tags : [
     "GROOVY" , "JAVA" , "SERVLET"